eoinok/oop2labPerfectNumbers/README.md

 In the exercise:
 # Step 1
 Open the file divisors.py and translate the pseudo code to create a function which will return a list of divisors.
+Before moving on to Step 2, make sure print(divisors(30)) works correctly

 # Step 2
-Open the file perfectNumber.py and translate the psuedo code to create a function which will return True or False based on whether the number passed is perfect or not
+Open the file perfectNumber.py and translate the psuedo code to create a function which will return True or False based on whether the number passed is perfect or not.
+Before moving on to step 3, make sure to uncomment the last line to test if 8128 is a perfect number

 # Step 3
-run the program in findFirstFourPNs.py to find the first four perfect numbers
+Create a program in findFirstFourPNs.py to find the first four perfect numbers, use the high-level pseudo-cod solution outlined at the beginning of this README